-As you enjoy your festive Afternoon Tea, absorb the vibrant culture, iconic landmarks, and rich history of London.
-Our London Routemaster bus promises awe-inspiring views of renowned attractions like Big Ben, The Houses of Parliament, Westminster Abbey, St James's Park, Hyde Park, The Royal Albert Hall, Marble Arch, Nelson's Column, Downing Street, and more.
-It's not merely a tea; it's an exploration of London's bright heritage.
+As you sip your tea, you'll soak in the vibrant culture, iconic landmarks, and rich history of London.
+Our London Routemaster bus will treat you to breathtaking views of renowned attractions like Big Ben, The Houses of Parliament, Westminster Abbey, St James's Park, Hyde Park, The Royal Albert Hall, Marble Arch, Nelson's Column, Downing Street, and many more.
+It's not just a tea; it's a journey through London's heritage.

 Duration: 1 hour 30 minutes<br/>Alcohol: Must be pre-booked<br/>Central London: Starting from Victoria Coach Station - Bus 1<br/>Classic Routemaster